adijoshi82812/TodoApp/README.md

 ## What does this project offer
 This project lets you add new task, view them, delete them and mark as completed. \
-Its a simple CRUD application using python-django at backend and react.js at frontend
+Its a simple CRUD application using python-django at backend and react.js at frontend.

 ## How to use
 Step 1 : Clone this repo onto your local machine. \